By Jay McTighe and Chris Gareis,

-The profound disruptions to traditional schooling this past year leave educators with a unique opportunity to redefine school when we resume in the fall.
+The profound disruptions to traditional schooling over the past two years leave educators with unique opportunities to redefine school.
 Though it may be tempting to try to teach faster to "catch up" on missed content, we contend that the best course of action is to slow down and go into greater depth to ensure that students learn the most important ideas and skills deeply and are able to apply them in meaningful ways.

 Others have written about the instructional approaches needed to achieve deep learning (McTighe & Silver, 2020; Fullan, Quinn, & McEachen, 2019; Mehta & Fine, 2019).
 But it is especially important to consider assessment when thinking about deeper learning.

-The National Research Council (2012) defines deeper learning as a "process through which an individual becomes capable of taking what was learned in one situation and applying it to a new situation" (p.
-5).
-We propose that a modern education should prepare students to be able to apply their learning to new situations—in other words, to transfer.
-Grant Wiggins (2012), co-author of Understanding by Design, highlights that transfer exists when a student makes use of their learning in a time, place, and circumstance different from that in which the learning first occurred.
+The National Research Council defines deeper learning as a "process through which an individual becomes capable of taking what was learned in one situation and applying it to a new situation".
+We propose that modern education should prepare students to be able to apply their learning to new situations—in other words, to transfer.
+Grant Wiggins, co-author of Understanding by Design, highlights that transfer exists when a student makes use of their learning in a time, place, and circumstance different from that in which the learning first occurred.
 But how, exactly, will we know that students have learned deeply?

 We contend that transfer of learning is shown best through performance assessments that require students to perform with their learning.
 Well-designed performance tasks can assess multiple standards and cut across subject areas, prompting complex thinking and a tangible product or performance that allows students to apply their learning.
 An athlete playing in a game needs to know the rules of the sport, apply the skills, and also display strategic understanding.
 Though a player could demonstrate knowledge of the rules on a paper and pencil test or through practice drills, the actual game requires the player to "put everything together" on the field.
 Similarly, effective performance assessments require knowledge, skills, and strategy, applied in context.